ParthibanRajasekaran/cypress-cucumber-html/README.md

 - Paste the step definitions from the clipboard with blank step definitions
 - Create pages and components class in **cypress / pages** and add only locators to it (Only [CSS selectors](https://saucelabs.com/resources/articles/selenium-tips-css-selectors) can be used as locators)
 - Create an object for the page class within the StepDefinition class and access the locators and add relevant actions and validations
+- Add tag names to the features / scenario / scenario outlines to provide user with an option to group test execution

 ## Bonus
 [Cypress Cheat Sheet](https://chercher.tech/cypress-io/cheat-sheet-cypress-io)